lcurran/game-project-client/README.md

 to get it functional for the presentation build.

 In future iterations, I would like to:

-  -Fix console token errors when user is playing while not logged in.
+-   Fix console token errors when user is playing while not logged in.
-  -Add functionality to load saved games.
+-   Add functionality to load saved games.
-  -Add online multiplayer.
+-   Add online multiplayer.
-  -Add AI for the user to play against.
+-   Add AI for the user to play against.
-  -Allow user to play on any size game board.
+-   Allow user to play on any size game board.